 Financial aid is available to qualified applicants based upon academic record, GRE scores, and letters of recommendation.
 Financial need may also be considered.

 The School currently has several graduate assistantships which it can award to first and/or second year students in speech-language pathology.
 The assistantships are awarded for one academic year at a time, but are generally renewed for a second year unless the student experiences academic difficulty or fails to carry out assistantship duties.
 The assistantship pays tuition but not fees for the Fall, Spring, and Summer semesters, plus a stipend (currently $8,100 per year) for the Fall and Spring Semesters in return for twenty (20) hours of work per week during the academic year.

 Assistantships are generally awarded for the full academic year, beginning in August.

 Please indicate your desire to be considered for financial assistance on the Graduate School application for admission.
 No additional application is required.

-The School also has a fellowship which is awarded for one academic year only.
+The Charlotte Essner Fellowship in Speech-Language Pathology is awarded for one academic year only.
 The fellowship pays 100% tuition for the Fall, Spring, and Summer semesters.
 The recipient receive a $5,000 stipend which is distributed in biweekly increments over the academic year.
 There is no work requirement, but the student must be enrolled full-time each semester in order to retain the award.
 Fellowships are awarded to individuals who have expressed an interest in financial aid, and application procedures and deadlines are the same as for admission.

 Some students with diverse backgrounds will qualify for a Diversity Assistantship.
 This will include a stipend of approximately $8,100 and tuition remission for Fall, Spring, and Summer.
 The assistantship requires a 20 hour per week work commitment to the School of Speech-Language Pathology.
 These are typically renewable for the second year.